ZO4-v0/RDAMP-Sales-Analysis/README.md

 +    East Midlands outperforms with ≈16 % of overall revenue, more than 14× the North‑East

-+    North-East Region have the lowest overall revenue of £36,688 yet having the highest Avg.
++    North-East Region has the lowest overall revenue of £36,688 yet has the highest Avg.
 Discount price of 16.66%

 >    Recommendations : Target Promotions and Stock realignment on low revenue Regions (North-East & wales )
     and investigate discount strategies to improve margins.
 Drill down on East-midlands success to fanout on low performing regions.